saisubhasish/imdb_rag/README.md

 └── test.py                   # Test scripts
 ```

-## Flow Diagram
-1. **User Query**:
-- The user submits a natural language query via the Streamlit frontend.

-2. **Query Processing**:
-- The FastAPI backend processes the query using an LLM to extract filters and search terms.

-3. **Vector Store Search**:
-- The system queries the Qdrant vector store to retrieve relevant movies.

-4. **Results Generation**:
-- The LLM generates a natural language summary of the results.

-5. **Follow-Up Interaction**:
-- The system maintains context for follow-up questions and refines the search results.

 ## User Guide
 ### Starting a Session
 1. Open the Streamlit frontend at http://localhost:8501.